Odinn-1982/RNK-Lobby/md/SELLER_POSITIONING_POST.md

 I'm not great at self-promotion, but I want to share what I've been working on.

-**RagNarok's Lobby** just went live.
+**RNK Lobby** just went live.
 It's a maintenance mode system for Foundry VTT, and I'm releasing it completely free.

 **Why am I doing this?**